 “single dwelling covenant” means a restrictive covenant that prohibits the construction of more than one dwelling on the lot burdened by the covenant.

-(2) When any proceedings by suit or otherwise are instituted to enforce an easement, or to enforce any rights arising out of the breach of a restrictive covenant affecting land under this Act or any local government or public authority then any person against whom the proceedings are instituted may in such proceedings apply to the court or a Judge for an order under this section.
+(2) When any proceedings by suit or otherwise are instituted to enforce an easement, or to enforce any rights arising out of the breach of a restrictive covenant affecting land under this Act or any local government or public authority then any person against whom the proceedings are instituted may in such proceedings apply to the court or a judge for an order under this section.

-(3) The court or a Judge may on the application of any person interested make an order declaring —
+(3) The court or a judge may on the application of any person interested make an order declaring —

 (a) whether or not in any particular case any land under this Act or any local government or public authority is affected by an easement or by a restriction imposed by any instrument or created under Part IVA; or